I in January 2009 on my blog I started the slow process of documenting a band sampler which I call For the Love of Stitching.

 The tacking stitches down the edge mark the edge of the sampler itself.
 This helps prevent me stitching into the seam line.

 The white fabric along the side is scrap sheeting that I added so I could easily get the strip of fabric on a hoop.
-After the sampler was stitched I trimmed the scrap sheeting off and proceeded to back it.
+After embroidering sampler I trim the scrap sheeting off and then back it.

 What thread do you use?

-A large variety of threads are also represented from wool, silk, cotton, stranded floss, perle cotton, and so on.
+I use a large variety of threads such as wool, silk, cotton, stranded floss, perle cotton, bamboo and so on.
 Each band is different.
-Although I use commercial threads many are hand dyed by me.
+I use both commercial threads and hand dyed threads I have dyed myself.

 What dyes do you use?